mertyildiran/Plexus/README.md

  - **Number of neurons** in the network can be increased or decreased (**scalability**).
  - There must be **no** need for a network-wide **oscillation**.
 Yet the execution of neurons should follow a path very similar to flow of electric current nevertheless it's not compulsory.
  - Network should use **randomness** and/or **uncertainty principle** flawlessly.
  - Most importantly, the network **must and can not iterate** through the whole dataset.
-Besides that, it's also generally impossible iterate the dataset on real life situations.
+Besides that, it's also generally impossible iterate the dataset on real life situations if the system is continuous like in robotics.
 Because of that the network must be designed to handle such a **continuous data stream** that literally endless and must be designed to handle that data stream chunk by chunk.
 Therefore, when you are feeding the network you should follow a path like; *on my left hand there is an apple and on my right hand there is a banana, apple... banana... apple, banana, apple, banana, ...* if you want to teach the difference between apple and banana and don't follow a path like; *apple, apple, apple, apple, banana, banana, banana, banana, ...* More technically; if you have two classes to train the network, use a diverse feed but not grouped feed (*ideally repetitive like 121212121212 but not 1111111222222*).

 ### Activation function